 - Evaluate ingredients and composition: Do they have the potential to cause harm?

 - Fact-check all health claims: Do they align with the current body of scientific evidence?

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

-Getting your hands on Ozempic for weight loss can be tricky.
+Getting your hands on Ozempic for weight loss can be tricky and requires a prescription.
 Here’s how to go about it ethically and safely.